Frequently Asked Questions

 - Campus Ministry Staff — full-time, campus position that works in partnership with a local church.
 Support raising required.
 For seminary graduates or those with significant ministry/life experience.

-- CCO Fellowship — one-year, fellowship position with Biblical and ministry training, intentional opportunities for growth and ministry experience.
+- CCO Fellow — one-year, fellowship position with Biblical and ministry training, intentional opportunities for growth and ministry experience.
 Support raising required.
 For all undergradutes degrees or recent college graduates.

-- Campus Ministry Associate — volunteer, campus position.
+- CCO Associate — volunteer, campus position.
 Support raising optional.
 For those who want to invest significant time on campus but have other full-time or part-time employment.

 One of our primary tenets of ministry is that a campus ministry should work hand-in-hand with the local church, so we partner with churches and community organizations to invite students into the lives of local congregations.
 More about campus positions >>